 Flow generation tools summarize traffic utilizing the network packet headers.
-These tools collect packet information with common characteristics such as IP addresses and port numbers, aggregate them into flows and then calculate some statistics such as the number of packets per flow etc. In RFC 2722, a traffic flow is defined as a logical equivalent for a call or a connection in association with a user specified group of elements [27].
-The most common way to identify a traffic flow is to use a combination of five properties from the packet header including the Network and the Transport layer headers of the TCP/IP network protocol stack.
-These are: Source IP address, Destination IP address, Source Port Number, Destination Port Number and Protocol.
+These tools collect packet information with common characteristics such as IP addresses and port numbers, aggregate them into flows, and then calculate some statistics such as the number of packets per flow.
+In RFC 2722, a traffic flow is defined as a logical equivalent for a call or a connection in association with a user-specified group of elements [28].
+The most common way to identify a traffic flow is to use a combination of five properties from the packet header, including the network and the transport layer headers of the TCP/IP network protocol stack.
+These are as follows: source IP address, destination IP address, source port number, destination port number, and protocol.
 Hereafter, we will refer to this as 5-tuple information.

-Companies producing and managing network equipments such as routers and switches provide different types of flow exporters to summarize the network traffic in terms of flows using the 5-tuple information.
+Companies producing and managing network equipment such as routers and switches provide different types of flow exporters to summarize the network traffic in terms of flows using the 5-tuple information.
 Moreover, they provide flow analysis tools to analyze the flow streams.
-Some examples of COTS (commercial off the shelf) flow exporter and analysis techniques are: Cisco systems NetFlow [28], Juniper systems J-Flow [29] and InMon systems S-Flow [30].
-On the other hand, there are some open source publicly available exporters such as Maji [31] by WAND research group from Waikato University or YAF [32] by Cert NetSA research group.
+Some examples of commercial off-the-shelf flow exporter and analysis techniques are Cisco systems NetFlow [29], Juniper systems J-Flow [30], and InMon systems S-Flow [31].
+On the other hand, there are some open-source publicly available exporters such as Maji [32] by the WAND research group from The University of Waikato or YAF [33] by the CERT Network Situational Awareness (NetSA) research group.